jstar88/SafeIO/v2/README.md

 ```

 #### Final considerations:
-Don't use others php file functions in conjunction with SafeIO: allocating a different handle to files will release locks.
+* Don't use others php file functions in conjunction with SafeIO: allocating a different handle to files will release locks.
-SafeIO aim to manage general configurations files.
+* SafeIO aim to manage general configurations files: for intensive-parallel load as user's data in a forum, consider to use a database.
-For intensive-parallel load as user's data in a forum, consider to use a database.
+* Permission of files managed by SafeIO are automatically setted to 0664 to ensure security.